chanronnie/US_Labor_Statistics_ExcelDashboard/README.md

 *`Maven Careers`* is an agency that provides career guidance services, including high school visits across the United States, as a non-profit organization dedicated to assisting high school seniors in finding their career paths.

-In this project, *"as an employee of Maven Careers"*, I will develop an interactive dashboard for senior high students to assist them in selecting their career paths by presenting information on `regional revenues` and `employment opportunities` in the United States.
+In this project, *"as an employee of Maven Careers"*, I will develop an interactive dashboard for senior high students to assist them in selecting their career paths by presenting information on **wages by positions and regions**, as well as **employment opportunities** in the United States.
 The dashboard will feature a region selection filter and a map.

 The data I will utilize is from the years 2017 to 2020.